dubh3124/JokerProject/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Overview
 This Terraform implementation is a set of 2 containerized app servers deployed using ECS Fargate with each container process deployed to its own private subnet in a Highly Available VPC (2 private subnets, 2 public subnets across 2 AZs); the app servers are also fronted by an Elastic Load balancer (ALB) deployed to the VPC across the public subnets.
-Also, to showcase a CI/CD implementation, I created a pipeline that builds the API Server image and deploys new containers.

 <p align="right">(<a href="#top">back to top</a>)</p>